Outer Banks locals are without a doubt spoiled when it comes to seafood which is not only plentiful but budget-friendly if you know where to shop.

 A pink line indicates the crab is likely to shed within two to seven days.
 A red line means shedding is imminent.

 Crabbers separate the crabs according to their progress in the molting process.
-When the crab molts, it’s very vulnerable and must be removed from the water.
-They should be kept alive until immediately before cooking, so usually, crabs must be eaten within four days of shedding.
-Fascinating, isn’t it?
+When the crab molts, it’s vulnerable and must be removed from the water.
+They should be kept alive until immediately before cooking.

 Where can you find the best soft-shell crabs on the OBX?

 There are many beautiful places on the Outer Banks to get your soft-shell crab fix.
 In addition, almost every notable seafood restaurant on the islands serves a soft shell crab-inspired dish.